evlaV/steamos-efi/README.compat.md

     Contents:       0xde 0xc1 0x01
     Variable type:  volatile [not required, but good practice]

+You may also set this generically named value for the same effect (although note that if you set both, JupiterFunctionConfigVariable takes priority):

+    UEFI Namespace: 399abb9b-4bee-4a18-ab5b-45c6e0e8c716
+    Variable Name:  BootControl
+    Contents:       0xde 0xc1 0x01
+    Variable type:  volatile [not required, but good practice]

 Note that the first two bytes are UEFI variable header data:
 You _may_ not need to explicitly set them if your UEFI support takes care of that when assigning uint8 or byte values to UEFI